Pirates vs. Giants Player Props Betting Odds

-Bryan Reynolds is one of the top players with prop bets available when the San Francisco Giants and the Pittsburgh Pirates play at Oracle Park on Tuesday (starting at 9:45 PM ET).
+Player prop bet odds for Bryan Reynolds and others are listed when the San Francisco Giants host the Pittsburgh Pirates at Oracle Park on Wednesday at 3:45 PM ET.

 Bet on this matchup or its props with DraftKings!